 Becky Leach O’Donnell grew up with farming in her blood, and a healthy respect for both farmers and the land.
 Today, as one of the estimated half-million non-operating female landowners in agriculture, she takes her responsibility to protect the legacy of her family’s land very seriously—while also keeping a sharp eye on what it means to her financial situation.

-A legacy of land ownership
+A legacy of inheriting farmland

 Becky considers herself fortunate to be able to trace her agricultural roots back to the 1800s.
 “My great-grandfather fought for the New Hampshire Regiment in the Civil War,” Becky says, “then married a woman from Illinois.
 When they moved back to Illinois, he began to acquire land to farm.”
 The original Leach Farm, purchased in 1883, is still in operation today.
 Becky’s cousins live in the home on that farm, and she’s glad to be able to visit.
 The property is now designated as an Illinois Centennial Farm—meaning it has been continuously owned by the same family for more than 100 years.